GMRES-Accelerated ADMM for Quadratic Objectives: Comparison with classical preconditioners

 We solved 1000 random problems with $n=1000$, $1\le m\le n$, $1\le\ell\le m$, and 1000 random problems with $n=3000$, $1\le m\le n$, $1\le\ell\le m$, using ADMM, ADMM-GMRES, and the four preconditioned Krylov methods described above, on an Intel Core i7-3960X CPU with six 3.30 GHz cores.
 All six methods were set to terminate at 1000 iterations.
 Accuracy was measured as the relative residual norm with respect to the saddle-point equation (\ref{eq:saddle}).

 Tables~\ref{tab:1k}~\&~\ref{tab:3k} show the number of iterations and CPU time to $10^{-6}$ accuracy.
+Table~\ref{tab:setup} shows the associated set-up times for the three oracles in Assumption~\ref{ass:precomp}.
 ADMM and all four of the preconditioner Krylov methods converge in $O(\sqrt{\kappa})$ iterations, but ADMM-GMRES consistently converges in $O(\kappa^{1/4})$ iterations.
-This square-root factor acceleration is large enough to offset the high per-iteration cost of the method, making it the fastest overall.
+This square-root factor acceleration is large enough to offset the high per-iteration cost of the method in every case.
+However, note that the preconditioner ``Constr I'' does not require access to the eigendecomposition of $AD^{-1}A^{T}$, and so enjoys a considerable set-up time advantage over ADMM-GMRES.
+Once the condition number exceeds $\kappa\ge10^{4}$, the square-root acceleration becomes large enough to offset the fairly hefty cost of computing the eigendecomposition, making it the fastest overall.
 The restarted GMRES variant enjoys some of this acceleration, but is also susceptible to stalling once the problem becomes sufficiently ill-conditioned.

 The constraint preconditioner ``Constr I'' performs surprisingly well for the $n=1000$ examples in Table~\ref{tab:1k}, consistently outperforming its $O(\sqrt{\kappa})$ iteration bound.
 Examining closer, however, we find this to be an artifact of the finite convergence property of GMRES.
-Once the problem size is increased to $n=3000$, the method is no longer able to solve ill-condition problems with $\kappa\ge10^{6}$.
+Once the problem size is increased to $n=3000$, the method is no longer able to solve ill-conditioned problems with $\kappa\ge10^{6}$.

 In all of these examples, the per-iteration costs remain approximately constant\textemdash even for methods that relied on GMRES\textemdash due to the relatively high cost of the preconditioners.
 Profiling the code, we find that each GMRES iteration takes no more than 4 milliseconds to execute.
 By contrast, even our fastest preconditioner (Constr II) requires $\sim36$ milliseconds per application.